 Problems with equipment or the platform

-Choosing the wrong platform to host your webinar can lead to failure.
-You have to select a platform that gives you access to the features that you need to produce a high caliber webinar.
+Choosing the wrong platform to host your webinar can easily lead to failure.
+You have to select a platform that gives you access to the features that you need to produce a high-quality webinar.
 You also need to make sure that your audience size can be accommodated and that the platform is supported on all devices.
 Taking time to choose the right platform helps to optimize audience numbers and improves your chances of creating a successful event.